 Adding olive oil to your hair regimen is good for combating conventional hair problems.
 By massaging it to your scalp, it improves blood circulation and in the long run, increases hair growth.

 Olive oil is particularly good for the African natural hair.
 When combined with honey or a hair conditioner, it infuses moisture into the hair.
 Also its Vitamin E content is sure for improving the health of your hair.
 It’s of little wonder that most commercial beauty products use this oil.

 10. Long Life

-With the above mentioned benefits it should not come as a shock that olive oil does increase life span.
-Its anti-inflamatory, anti-oxidant content does help solve a myriad of health problems hence the increased life span.
+With the above-mentioned benefits, it should not come as a shock that olive oil does increase lifespan.
+Its anti-inflammatory, anti-oxidant content does help solve a myriad of health problems hence the increased lifespan.